gordonguthrie/belka-example/README.md

 In production you will need to rejig the certificates as the SSL connection is signed for the URL so gently frig `generate_self_signed_certs.sh`.

-At a minimum replace `localhost` with the URL you are deploying to, but it would be polite to replace Laika as well.
+At a minimum replace `localhost` with the URL you are deploying to, but it would be polite to replace Belka as well.

 The certificate files are read from hard code paths in the docker setup - you will need to fetch them in an appropriate manner for your application.

 Also the nonce needs to be salted or it can be trivially spoofed.
-The salt is hard coded in `laika_example.erl`.
+The salt is hard coded in `belka_example.erl`.